Kraus Faucets Review & Rating Updated: 10/04/18

 The company guarantees to have the parts needed to fix a defective or broken faucet for just five years.
 Interesting to us is the question of how the company intends to honor its lifetime warranty if, twenty years from now, a Kraus faucet breaks the but company does not have the parts to fix it, having run out of parts after five years.

 Customer and warranty service varies in quality.
-It is not unusual to experience long waits to talk to a customer service representative, and then be asked to leave a message for a call back.
-Once a customer service agent is reached, he or she is often unable to provide any more information about a Kraus faucet than is available about the product on the company web site.
+It is not unusual to experience long waits to talk to a customer service representative, and then be asked to leave a message for a callback.
+Once a customer service agent is reached, he or she is often unable to provide any more information about a Kraus faucet than is available about the product on the company website.
 But, while still lacking, customer service is much better than it was a few years ago when it was almost non-existent.

-The company is rated A on a scale of A+ to F by the Better Business Bureau, a rating that indicates satisfactory resolution of consumer complaints made to the BBB.
+The company is rated A on a scale of A+ to F by the Better Business Bureau, a rating that indicates satisfactory resolutions of consumer complaints made to the BBB.
 Kraus is not, however, BBB accredited.

 We like Kraus faucets.
-Kraus is an importer of some of China's better quality and better designed faucets which it sells at a fair price.
-We do not think Kraus offers the best faucets in the world, but it doesn't charge "best faucet" prices either.
+Kraus is an importer of some of China's better quality and better-designed faucets which it sells at a fair price.
+We do not think Kraus offers the best faucets in the world but it doesn't charge "best faucet" prices either.
 For the prices it does charge, Kraus usually gives its customers good value.

 We would not hesitate to install at a Kraus product as the main faucet in a busy kitchen or bath.
 But, we would look specifically for a Flühs or Kerox cartridge and an all brass or stainless faucet without any plastic components.
 The likelihood that Flühs or Kerox cartridges will give you any trouble is reassuringly remote.